beyo/beyo/README.md

 This project is an active ongoing project.
 There will be some changes over time, and I plan on synchronizing a sample project along with it.
 More documentation, and wiki are to be written also.
+Therefore, this is not a production-ready framework and all contributions welcome!

 ## (Goal) Features

 * Asynchronous API through generator functions [`co`](https://github.com/visionmedia/co) compatible.
 * Modular application design using a simple HMVC pattern
-* Hierarchical configuration
+* Hierarchical configuration, environment aware
 * Unobstructive implementation, just the project structure guideline
 * Event driven
 * Plugin system